tlindsay/rulesoforder/README.md

 If apologizing is deeply painful or irritating—so much so that I can't bring myself to do it—then I must at least admit that I've quit seeking the truth: that I've changed the game and am now playing by new rules.
 My points are now about my ego.
 That's not a horrible sin.
 It means I'm human.

 Sometimes humans have to withdraw and lick their wounds.
-It's honorable to take a break—even a permanent one—if I must.
+It's honorable to take a break – even a permanent one – if I must.

 If I choose to continue, I must say "You know, I just realized I insulted you ..." (or whatever I did.) " ...
 I'm sorry.
 That was wrong of me."
 I must pause after doing that, making sure to never combine an apology with a change of subject, or it will sound like I'm fleeing from the apology.
 I should never say, "I'm sorry I attacked you, but my point is..."
 Instead, I should take a deep breath, find some humility, look the other person in the eye, and say, "I was wrong."
 Full Stop.
 Then let him speak.
 After he's had a turn to respond, I am free to continue making my argument.